OBESITY & DISABILITY – SOCIAL SECURITY RULING 19-2P

 SSR 19-2p states that “obesity,” must be shown by objective medical evidence (signs, laboratory findings, or both) from a medical source like a doctor.
 You must also have a severe medical condition to win benefits.

 People with obesity have a higher risk for other medical conditions.
-SSA acknowledges that the effects of obesity, when combined with other impairments, can be greater than the effects of each of the conditions when considered separately.
+SSA acknowledges that the effects of obesity can be greater if you have other medical conditions.

 OBESITY BY ITSELF IS NOT A DISABLING IMPAIRMENT